christianThardy/christianThardy.github.io/tom-interpretability.md

 Suggesting 12.3 is particularly sensitive to interference from other heads.
 Many of the strongest positive effects are around a value of 0.3 to 0.5, where the highest values tend to appear in interactions between later layers (L17-L23), although the receiver 12.2 shows very strong positive interactions (red) with middle layers, along with 17.6 (induction head).

-It appears that certain heads, particularly in layers 8 and 12, are critical junction points in the network, while later layers (especially around layers 17 and 22) are important for positive reinforcement of the model's computations.
+It appears that certain heads, particularly in layers 8 and 12, are critical points in the network, while later layers (especially around layers 17 and 22) are important for positive reinforcement of the model's computations.
 But why?
-By combining this causal understanding of the information flow between heads to the flow of QKV attention weights between heads, we can examine the correlation between each attention head to track the flow of information and see how one head (sender) influences another (receiver) to form a layered composition.
+By combining this causal understanding of the information flow between heads to the flow of QKV attention weights between heads, we can examine the correlation between each attention head to track the flow of information and see how one head (sender) influences another (receiver) to form a layered composition of the circuit, and with assurances that the behavior is causal.

 <br/>